Danny (footballer): Slavia Prague

-On 27 June 2017, Danny signed with Czech club SK Slavia Prague.
-At the end of the season, his contract was dissolved by mutual consent.
+Danny signed with Czech club SK Slavia Prague on 27 June 2017.
+At the end of the season, he left by mutual consent.

 Marítimo return

 On 22 July 2018, Marítimo announced the return of Danny to the Estádio do Marítimo after 14 years.
-He was released from his contract by mutual consent on 27 December.
+He was released from his contract by mutual agreement on 27 December.

 International career

-Danny made his debut for Portugal in a friendly against the Faroe Islands, a 5–0 home win played on 20 August 2008.
-He scored his first goal for the national side on 19 November, opening the score against Brazil; however, it turned out to be a sour one, as the hosts came from behind to take it 6–2.
+Danny made his debut for Portugal in a friendly against the Faroe Islands, a 5–0 home victory on 20 August 2008.
+He scored his first goal for the national side on 19 November, opening the score against Brazil; however, it turned out to be a sour one, as the hosts came from behind to win 6–2.

-After having appeared with Portugal at the 2004 Summer Olympics in Athens, in an eventual group stage exit, while also playing regularly with the under-21s, Danny was picked in the squad that appeared at the 2010 FIFA World Cup in South Africa.
-He played three games in the tournament in an eventual round-of-16 exit, including the full 90 minutes in the 0–0 group stage draw to Brazil.
+After having played with Portugal at the 2004 Summer Olympics in Athens, a group-stage exit in Athens, while also appearing regularly for the under-21s, Danny was picked for the squad that appeared at the 2010 FIFA World Cup in South Africa.
+He played three games in the tournament in an eventual round-of-16 exit, including the full 90 minutes in the 0–0 group stage draw with Brazil.

 Danny was regularly used by managers Carlos Queiroz and Paulo Bento during the UEFA Euro 2012 qualifying campaign.
 On 3 September 2010, he netted in a 4–4 draw against minnows Cyprus at the Estádio D. Afonso Henriques in Guimarães after the national team led 4–2.
 He missed the finals in Poland and Ukraine however, due to a serious injury; also due to physical ailments, he was ruled out of the 2016 edition.

+In total, Danny won 38 full caps.

 Personal life

 Married to Petra Gomes, Danny fathered twin sons Bernardo and Francisco, both of which played youth football with Zenit, and daughter Emily.
+The first two joined Marítimo's academy after he returned to the club in 2018, going on to represent it at the professional level.